What is Apathy in 2026? (The Enormous Benefits of Caring)

 Without the necessary drive to stay engaged and take action, apathy can quickly become a vicious cycle where your sense of apathy prevents you from overcoming it.

-• Loss of job or career
+• You may experience the loss of a job or career

-There are many causes of apathy, ranging from trauma, significant loss, major life events, and certain mental health conditions.
-Let’s discuss the many vantage points from which apathy can originate.
+There are many reasons why you may feel apathy, ranging from trauma, significant loss, major life events, and certain mental health conditions.
+There are also different ways that online therapists can measure your apathy

 Potential causes of apathy include: